Stoneboy-Novologic/novo_dashboard/docs/deployment/vercel-deployment.md

 **Problem**: Vercel cannot find the build output.

 **Solution**:
-1. **Do NOT specify `outputDirectory` in `vercel.json`** - Vercel will auto-detect Next.js build output
+1. Verify `Output Directory` is set to `dist/apps/app` (parent directory containing `.next`)
-2. Check that the build command completes successfully: `npx nx build app && cp -r apps/app/.next dist/apps/app/ 2>/dev/null || true`
+2. Check that the build command completes successfully
 3. Ensure `apps/app/project.json` has correct `outputPath` setting (`dist/apps/app`)
-4. Verify that `.next` folder is created in `dist/apps/app/.next` after build
-5. Ensure `framework: "nextjs"` is set in `vercel.json` to enable automatic detection

 ### Routes Manifest Not Found

 **Problem**: Error: "The file routes-manifest.json couldn't be found"

 **Solution**:
-1. **Do NOT specify `outputDirectory` in `vercel.json`** - Vercel will auto-detect Next.js build output
-2. Check that the build command completes successfully: `npx nx build app && cp -r apps/app/.next dist/apps/app/ 2>/dev/null || true`
-3. Verify that `.next` folder is created (either in `apps/app/.next` or `dist/apps/app/.next`)
+1. Ensure `outputDirectory` in `vercel.json` is set to `dist/apps/app` (parent directory containing `.next` folder)
-4. Ensure `framework: "nextjs"` is set in `vercel.json` to enable automatic detection
+2. Verify `framework: "nextjs"` is set in `vercel.json` - this enables automatic detection of `.next/routes-manifest.json`
-5. In Vercel dashboard → Settings → General → Root Directory: Leave as `/` (root of monorepo)
+3. In Vercel dashboard → Settings → General → Root Directory: Leave as `/` (don't change to `apps/app`)
-6. **Note**: Omitting `outputDirectory` allows Vercel to properly resolve `node_modules` paths and find Next.js build artifacts automatically
+4. Verify the build completes successfully and check build logs for `.next` folder creation in `dist/apps/app/.next`
+5. Ensure `outputFileTracingRoot` is configured in `apps/app/next.config.mjs` for monorepo support
+6. **Note**: Setting `outputDirectory` to `dist/apps/app` (not `.next`) allows both:
+   - Vercel to auto-detect `.next/routes-manifest.json` inside the outputDirectory
+   - Correct resolution of `node_modules` paths (which are at repository root)

 ### Node Modules Not Found (ENOENT errors)

 **Problem**: Error: "ENOENT: no such file or directory, lstat '/vercel/path0/dist/node_modules/client-only/index.js'"

 **Solution**:
+1. Ensure `outputDirectory` in `vercel.json` is set to `dist/apps/app` (NOT `dist/apps/app/.next`)
-1. **Do NOT specify `outputDirectory` in `vercel.json`** - This allows Vercel to properly resolve relative paths from `.next` to `node_modules`
+2. Setting it to the parent directory allows Next.js to correctly resolve relative paths like `../../../node_modules/` from `.next` to the repository root
-2. Ensure `framework: "nextjs"` is set in `vercel.json`
+3. Verify `outputFileTracingRoot` is configured in `apps/app/next.config.mjs` pointing to repository root
-3. Verify that `node_modules` exists at the repository root (not inside `dist`)
+4. The `node_modules` folder must exist at the repository root (not in `dist`)
-4. The `.next` folder contains relative paths like `../../../node_modules/` which resolve correctly when Vercel auto-detects the build output
-5. If you must specify `outputDirectory`, ensure it points to the directory containing `.next` (not the `.next` folder itself), and that Vercel can access `node_modules` from the workspace root
+5. Ensure `framework: "nextjs"` is set in `vercel.json` for proper path resolution

 ### Environment Variables Not Working